What is low code? Definition, use cases, and benefits

 Developers have had plenty of reasons to be skeptical of the hype.
 Many have seen the rise of technology fads that similarly promised the reduction—or even the elimination—of traditional programming.
 The elders among us will remember Visual Basic and PowerBuilder.

 However, we’re reaching an inflection point where the capabilities of low code technologies are actually ready to meet their promised potential.
 And, as modern low code platforms enable developers to choose when and where they want to spend time coding, the industry may shift in big, unpredictable ways.
+Generally speaking, however, companies, analysts, and developers agree: low code is here to stay and will play a bigger role in tomorrow’s software development.

 Reader